-- check the compliance with those requirements which are not specified in the checklists of the control and supervision authorities and which do not fall within the competence of the government authorities on behalf of which such officers are acting; - request documents, information, sample products or samples of environment and production facilities inspections which are not subject to inspection or covered by the scope of inspection; - 3) take samples of products or samples of environment and production facilities inspections for examination, testing or measurement purposes without sampling protocols duly executed in a statutory form and/or in quantities exceeding the thresholds determined by national standards, regulations on sampling and methodology of research, testing and measurement, technical regulations or other previously effective regulatory technical instruments, regulations and methodology of research, testing and measurement; - 4) disclose and/or disseminate information received as a result of such audit or preventive monitoring or oversight implying visitation of the subject of monitoring and oversight which constitutes a trade secret or another legally protected secret, unless otherwise provided for by Kazakhstan law; - 5) extend the pre-determined period of such audit or preventive monitoring or oversight implying visitation of the subject of monitoring and oversight; - 6) perform an audit or preventive monitoring or oversight implying visitation of the subject of monitoring and oversight who has already undergone such audit or preventive monitoring or oversight implying visitation conducted by their superior/inferior authority or another government agency with regard to the same matter and in relation to the same period, unless otherwise provided for by the Code; or
+check the compliance with those requirements which are not specified in the checklists of the control and supervision authorities and which do not fall within the competence of the government authorities on behalf of which such officers are acting;

-7) undertake in the course of such audit or preventive monitoring or oversight implying visitation any costly activities at the expense of the subject of monitoring and oversight.
+- 2) request documents, information, sample products or samples of environment and production facilities inspections which are not subject to inspection or covered by the scope of inspection; - 3) take samples of products or samples of environment and production facilities inspections for examination, testing or measurement purposes without sampling protocols duly executed in a statutory form and/or in quantities exceeding the thresholds determined by national standards, regulations on sampling and methodology of research, testing and measurement, technical regulations or other previously effective regulatory technical instruments, regulations and methodology of research, testing and measurement; - 4) disclose and/or disseminate information received as a result of such audit or preventive monitoring or oversight implying visitation of the subject of monitoring and oversight which constitutes a trade secret or another legally protected secret, unless otherwise provided for by Kazakhstan law; - 5) extend the pre-determined period of such audit or preventive monitoring or oversight implying visitation of the subject of monitoring and oversight; - 6) perform an audit or preventive monitoring or oversight implying visitation of the subject of monitoring and oversight who has already undergone such audit or preventive monitoring or oversight implying visitation conducted by their superior/inferior authority or another government agency with regard to the same matter and in relation to the same period, unless otherwise provided for by the Code; or - 7) undertake in the course of such audit or preventive monitoring or oversight implying visitation any costly activities at the expense of the subject of monitoring and oversight.

-It is prohibited to withdraw or seize any primary accounting or other documents.
+It is prohibited to withdraw or seize any primary accounting or other documents, unless otherwise expressly provided for by the Kazakhstan Code of Criminal Procedure and Code of Administrative Offences.

-Based on audit findings, an officer of the monitoring and oversight authorities must issue a report on audit findings and an order to rectify all detected violations, if any.
+Based on audit findings, an officer of the monitoring and oversight authorities must issue a report on audit findings and an order to rectify all detected violations, if any, within a statutory period.